Ridge Capping, Rebedding & Pointing

 Ridge capping covers the ridge of the roof, or where two tiled roof surfaces meet.
 Ridge capping is necessary to seal the gap so the roof is watertight.

 The condition of the ridge capping will determine its functionality.
-Over time, the mortar bedding and flexible pointing (flexible cement type product) deteriorates, and can become loose, cracked and fall away.
-This leaves gaps in the roof where water can penetrate and will most likely result in costly water/moisture damage to the roof and ceilings below.
+Over time the mortar bedding and flexible pointing (flexible cement type product) deteriorates, and can become loose, cracked and fall away.
+This leaves gaps in the roof where water can penetrate and will most likely result in costly water/moisture damage to the roof and possibly ceilings below.
 Loose tiles can also become dislodged in heavy storms creating a much larger opening to the roof where the risk of damage is much higher.
 Ridge capping that is in poor condition with misaligned ridge caps and cracked mortar can also make the building look old and poorly maintained.

-Fluctuating temperatures can cause the wood in the roof to expand and contract.
-These roof behavior can cause the mortar to crack and dissolve the bond between the tiles and the ridge capping.
-Other factors that causes movement can also affect the integrity of the roof.
-The weight of Tiled roofs also helps in causing the wood to sag and eventually break under heavy load.
-We will inspect the roof to ensure that all features are ok before conducting rebedding and pointing, and would replace any broken parts like battens and tiles on the roof.
+Fluctuations in temperature cause the timbers in the roof to expand and contract.
+These roof movements cause the mortar to crack and breaks the bond between the tiles and the ridge capping.
+Weight and gravity also cause movement.
+Tiled roofs are enormously heavy and can cause the timber to sag and eventually even break under load.
+We would fully inspect the roof to ensure it is okay in all aspects when carrying out a re bed and point, and would replace any broken battens and or tiles on the roof.

 If left too long the ridge capping can become loose and very unstable.
 It is always better to get the maintenance done long before there is a risk of water damage to your home or building.

 All ridge cap tiles are removed and the old mortar is removed to create a nice clean surface.
 All old mortar and any other debris is removed from site and recycled.